License GuideSOC 29-1126

 Read more

 Respiratory therapists must complete continuing education to renew their license.
 Your state board sets the specific hour requirement and topics.
 Common requirements include ethics and state-specific regulations.
-Check your state board's renewal notice for exact numbers and deadlines.
+Check your state's licensing board website for exact CE hours needed and approved courses for your renewal cycle.

 Is This For You